 Wrap up your LMS implementation project with a team debriefing.
 Review how the project went and discuss any insights you can carry into future software implementation efforts across your organization.

-At TopClass, we’re committed to helping your organization achieve success with its LMS—from start to finish.
-With our professional implementation services, we’ll be right by your side through the entire implementation project, ensuring that it stays on track with your budget, schedule, and quality expectations.
+At TopClass, we're committed to helping your organization achieve success with its LMS from start to finish.
+With our professional LMS implementation services, we'll be right by your side through the entire onboarding process, ensuring everything stays on track with your budget, schedule, and quality expectations.

-When the American Institute of Chemical Engineers (AIChE) needed to migrate and expand its 36 eLearning courses quickly, the association turned to TopClass’s industry-leading LMS and implementation services.
-With an in-depth understanding of AIChE’s needs, we were able to provide flexible pricing, a two-and-a-half-month implementation, and migrate 30 million rows of SCORM interaction data from a legacy LMS.
-Get a free demo to see how we can take your learning program to the next level!
+Looking for a real-world example?
+When the American Institute of Chemical Engineers (AIChE) needed to migrate and expand its 36 eLearning courses quickly, the association turned to TopClass's industry-leading LMS and implementation services.
+With an in-depth understanding of AIChE's needs, we were able to:

 Want to learn more LMS tips, tricks, and recommendations?
 Check out these additional resources: